missionpinball/mpf-docs/tutorial/18_shots.rst

 "my_first_profile" which we assigned in the machine-wide config will be blocked.
 (Machine-wide config items run at priority 0.)

-And, since the scoring events in the base mode are based on the shot being hit with the "my_first_profile" applied, this is why when mode2 is running, we don't get the scoring events from the base mode.
+And, since the variable_player events in the base mode are based on the shot being hit with the "my_first_profile" applied, this is why when mode2 is running, we don't get the variable_player events from the base mode.
 Those events are not posted because my_first_profile is not active because the higher priority profile attached to the shot in mode2 is blocking it.